 Christmas traditions don’t have to be as formal.
 It could be food you like to eat, the date you always put up the Christmas tree, or the fact you wrap presents while watching Love, Actually for the umpteenth time.

-When I look back on my Christmases as a child I rarely remember what presents I gave or received, but I do remember my grandmother’s pavlova; laying out our special Santa sacks on Christmas Eve; watching Frosty the Snowman on TV; having a sneaky sip of Creme de Menthe on Christmas Day and knowing that my absolute best present would be from my mum and dad.
+When I look back on my Christmases as a child I rarely remember what presents I gave or received, but I do remember my grandmother’s pavlova; laying out our special Santa sacks on Christmas Eve; watching Frosty the Snowman on TV; having a sneaky sip of Creme de Menthe on Christmas Day and knowing that the absolute best present would be from my mum and dad.

 There’s something about the child-like joy at Christmas time that I’ve always kept.
 So much so that our new family Christmas tradition is putting the Christmas tree up over the October long weekend.
 Yes, October.